 It should, by now, be clear that I have strong positive feelings about academic blogging, but that does not mean that bloggers (and especially Early Career Researchers) should not exercise due care, as in all forms of public speaking.
 In what follows, I will ignore the obvious risks associated with libel law, or the non-trivial consequences of speaking truth to power, as I assume that readers are aware with the implications of making comments in public.
 Instead, I will focus on potential ways in which perceptions about blogging, and the actual content of the blog might prove detrimental to bloggers.

-Complications relating to content are more serious, and mostly relate to the fact that once posted, the content is no longer in one’s control, and may be used by anyone, including people with whose practices and agendas academics are always not accustomed to dealing.
-Sometimes content will be plagiarised, or it may be misquoted in media with large readerships.
-It may even be reproduced accurately and with proper attribution by entities with which you may not wish to associated, thus creating an impression that you publish with them and endorse their activities.
-Though I might endeavour to create a comprehensive list of unpleasant eventualities, the impact of online content is simply unpredictable, as one blogger found out when he transcribed a impromptu comment made by Slavoj Zizek at an academic conference, only to find himself unwillingly involved in a squabble between the Slovenian philosopher and Noam Chomsky.
+Complications relating to content are more serious, and mostly relate to the fact that once posted, the content is no longer in one’s control.
+This means that anyone might use your content, and this includes people with whose practices and agendas academics are always not accustomed to dealing.
+Sometimes people might plagiarisecontent, or you may be misquoted in media with large readerships.
+You may also find that your content was reproduced accurately and with proper attribution by entities with which you may not wish to associated, thus creating that impression that you publish with them and endorse their activities.
+I could try to create a comprehensive list of unpleasant eventualities, but the impact of online content creation is simply unpredictable, as one blogger found out when he transcribed a impromptu comment made by Slavoj Zizek at an academic conference, only to find himself unwillingly involved in a squabble between the Slovenian philosopher and Noam Chomsky.

 It is equally possible, and probably more distressing, that publicly made comments might attract unwanted attention by internet activists, or by trolls, which could potentially spread into real life as well.
-Having spent parts of my early career in secondary education, I am perhaps not very sensitive to nasty comments being made about me, but TV presenter and academic Mary Beard, who recently became the target of online abuse, has commented that “it would be quite enough to put many women off appearing in public, contributing to political debate, especially as all of this comes up on Google”.
+Having spent parts of my early career among imaginative, creative and honest students in secondary education, I am perhaps not very sensitive to nasty comments about my person, but TV presenter and academic Mary Beard, who recently became the target of online abuse, has commented that “it would be quite enough to put many women off appearing in public, contributing to political debate, especially as all of this comes up on Google”.
 This is by no means a risk limited to blogging: Mary Beard’s unfortunate experience was the aftermath of an appearance on television, and other academics have found themselves in vulnerable situations after writing for the traditional media, but the immediacy of online communication could mean that these dynamics are amplified when it comes to blogging.

-There is a risk that such warnings could put people off blogging, which is why I feel it is important to put them into perspective.
+On re-reading these comments, I realise that there is a risk they might put people off blogging, which is why I feel it is important to put such risk into perspective.
 In my experience, and that of many people I know, blogging has consistently proved to be an intellectually stimulating and enjoyable experience.
 I have not found it to be any more problematic than other ways of participating in public debate.
-I understand these are not risks which everyone is willing to take, but for me, at least, readiness to make a stand on topics about which I cares, and about which I can confidently make an informed contribution is an important part of my academic identity.
+I understand these are not risks which everyone is willing to take, but for me, at least, readiness to make a stand on topics about which I cares, and about which I can confidently make an informed contribution, is an important part of my academic identity.